 Student Affairs continued its partnerships with the City of Johannesburg Urban Development Subdivision, surrounding Johannesburg communities, such as Auckland Park, Rossmore, Melville and Brixton, the City of Johannesburg Ward 69 Councillor, the South African Police Services (SAPS) and the various accredited buildings in the privately owned student accommodation.
-These partnerships focused mainly on privately owned student accommodation were safe and secure in and around the campuses.
+These partnerships focused mainly on privately owned student accommodation, as well as ensuring that UJ students were safe and secure in and around the campuses.